wework/plasma/README.md

 ### Running tests

-1. Run `yarn jest` for a single run or `yarn jest:watch` to watch for changes.
+1. Run `yarn test` for a single run or `yarn test:watch` to watch for changes.